gvwilson/thirdbit/src/fiction/madica/index.md

 ## Once Upon a Time…

-Down was suddenly down again.
+Down suddenly became down again.
 Madica and Laurellen hit the floor with a thump and a double "ow!"
-The cat, of course, landed on its feet, though the snarkasaurus was under them, and Ike under that.
+The cat, of course, landed on its feet, though it did so on top of Ike and the snarkasaurus.

 "Three…" the recorded voice continued.
-Madica and Laurellen hugged each other again.
+Madica and Laurellen hugged each other tigheter.

 "Twoooo…" The recording stretched the count out.

-The cat began licking its flank.
-"Oh, not to worry," it said in response to Madica's half-astonished, half-peeved look.
-"That 'total destruction' thing—it's just to get everyone's attention.
-We probably have several whole minutes before we crash."
+The cat began grooming itself nonchalantly.
+"Oh, not to worry," it said in response to Madica's look.

-Madica scrambled to her feet and helped Laurellen up.
-"Well, at least we'll have plenty of time for an ear rub," she said sarcastically.

-The cat froze for a moment, then resumed its cleaning.
-"I'm sure I have no idea what you're talking about," it said primly.
+"That 'total destruction' thing is just to get everyone's attention.
+We probably have several minutes before we crash."

+"I don't *want* to crash,"
+Ike said,
-"I don't *want* to crash."
-Ike had somehow gotten to his feet (or more accurately, landing gear).
-To Madica's astonishment, he and Laurellen were holding hands (or more accurately, hand and wing).
+getting to his feet (or more accurately, landing gear) and taking Laurellen's hand.

 "Well, I do," the snarkasaurus said.
 "Anything would be better than going back in a box for another sixty five million years."
 It returned Madica's look defiantly.
 "What?
 It would be."

 The cat sighed.
-"I suppose this might be as good a time as any to explain what's going on."
-And quickly it explained:
+"I suppose this is as good a time as any to explain what's going on.
+Once upon a time…"

 > Once upon a time, the dinosaurs had a king named Santa Claws.
-He
-> wanted his daughter's turning-ten birthday to be the best ever in all
+> He wanted his daughter's turning-ten birthday to be
+> the best ever in all of history,
-> of history, so he had his scientists and engineers make an entire herd
+> so he had his scientists and engineers make
-> of tiny robot dinosaur toys for her, and then nudge an asteroid out of
+> an entire herd of tiny robot dinosaur toys for her,
+> and then nudge an asteroid out of its orbit
-> its orbit to make the greatest fireworks display anyone had ever seen.
+> to make the greatest fireworks display anyone had ever seen.
+>
+> But somebody miscalculated.
-> But somebody miscalculated, and by the time the dinosaurs realized the
+> by the time the dinosaurs realized the asteroid was going to be
-> asteroid was going to be a little bit more than just a fireworks
+> a little bit more than just a fireworks show—
-> show—

 "Nobody miscalculated," the snarkasaurus interrupted.
 "It was sabotage.
 It must have been.
 Dinosaurs *never* make mistakes with math."

-"Would you like to tell the rest of the story?" the cat asked.
+"Would you like to tell the rest of the story?" the cat asked, flattening its ears ever so slightly.
 "No?
 Very well…"

-> So by the time the dinosaurs realized that *the asteroid was going to
+> By the time the dinosaurs realized that
-> be a problem*, it was too late to stop it.
-They knew it would be a
+> *the asteroid was going to be a problem*,
+> it was too late to stop it.
-> long, long time until the Earth was livable again, so they put their
+> They knew it would be a long time until the Earth was livable again,
-> brains into the toys they had made and sent them all to another
+> so they put their brains into the toys they had made
+> and sent them all to another asteroid,
-> asteroid, one that would come back to Earth after ten thousand years.
+> one that would come back to Earth after ten thousand years.
-> Except they miscalculated again: that asteroid didn't come back for
+> Except they miscalculated again:
+> that asteroid didn't come back for sixty five million years,
-> sixty five million years, by which time—
+> by which time—

 "There you go again with the 'miscalculate'," the snarkasaurus grumbled.

-> —by which time the Earth was filled with all sorts of new creatures,
+> —*by which time* the Earth was filled with all sorts of new creatures
 > and one last dinosaur.
-You see, when he found out what had happened,
+> You see, when he found out what had happened,
 > Santa Claws insisted on staying behind to help clean up the planet.
-He
-> had his scientists put his brain into a robot body so that it would
+> He had his scientists put his brain into a robot body
-> last until the asteroid returned, and he kept one of their great
+> so that it would last until the asteroid returned,
+> and he kept one of their great flying saucers
-> flying saucers so that he could go out and meet it when the time came,
+> so that he could go out and meet it when the time came,
 > but he didn't count on the asteroid being gone for so long.
-As the
-> millenia went by—
+> As the millenia went by—

 ("A millenia is a thousand years," Ike whispered to Laurellen.
 "I know," she said, but squeezed his wing.)

-> —Santa Claws got lonelier and lonelier and started to forget what he
+> —Santa Claws got lonelier and lonelier
+> and started to forget what he was supposed to be doing and why.
-> was supposed to be doing and why.
-He kept tidying things up as best he
+> He kept tidying things up as best he could,
-> could, but by the time there were creatures brains big enough to
+> but by the time there were creatures brains big enough to understand
-> understand what presents were once again, he was so desperate for
+> what presents were once,
+> he was so desperate for company that
-> company that he started making them little gifts instead of just
+> he started making them little gifts instead of just eating them.
-> eating them.
-He still ate some of them sometimes, of course—he
+> He still ate some of them sometimes,
-> wouldn't have been much of a dinosaur if he didn't—but he made
+> of course—he wouldn't have been much of a dinosaur if he didn't—but
-> little birdhouses for the birds, and cozy little sweaters to keep the
+> he made little birdhouses for the birds,
+> and cozy little sweaters to keep the mammals warm during ice ages,
-> mammals warm during ice ages, and little floating toys for baby whales
+> and little floating toys for baby whales to play with.
-> to play with.
-And when his body started to rust so badly that he
+> And when his body started to rust so badly that
-> couldn't make toys himself, he began enhancing other creatures to
+> he couldn't make toys himself,
-> help him.
+> he began enhancing other creatures to help him.

 "Not just fairies?"
-Madica asked, thinking of all the zombies she had seen in the control room.
+Madica asked, thinking of the zombies she had seen in the control room.

 The cat shook its head.
 "All kinds of creatures, but fairies enhanced the best.
-Except for cats, of course, but he found cats awfully hard to catch, especially after we started training each other to be ninjas."
+Except for cats, of course,
+but he found cats awfully hard to catch, especially after we started training each other to be ninjas."

 Laurellen shook her head as if to shake her thoughts into order.
-"So you're a… a toy?" she asked the snarkasaurus.
+"So you're a—a toy?"
+she asked the snarkasaurus.

-"Nooo… Weren't you listening?
+"No!
 I'm a *dinosuar*.
 I'm just *in* a toy."
 It glared at the cat.
 "And dad's scientists *didn't* miscalculate.
 Dinosaurs *never* make mistakes with math."

 "Wait a second—*dad's* scientists?
 You're—you're Santa Claws' daughter?
-It was supposed to be *your* birthday that started all of this?"
+It was *your* birthday that started all of this?"

 The snarkasaurus shrugged.
 "It wasn't *my* fault."

 "So how did you wind up back on Earth?"
 Madica asked.

 The snarkasaurus shrugged again.
-"Everyone on the asteroid had to wake up for one day every thousand years to check the machinery and do the dusting—even me.
+"Everyone on the asteroid had to take turns waking up every thousand years to check the machinery and do the dusting—even me.
 And after sixty five million years, I'd had, like, a zillion turns, and—"

 "One hundred and seventy eight, to be exact," the cat corrected.

 The snarkasaurus glared at the cat again.
-"Whatever.
-My point is, that's a lot of dusting, and I knew we were getting close to home, and so I thought, hey, someone should check it out and see what it looks like these days, so I borrowed a saucer, and—"
+"My point is, that's a lot of dusting, and I knew we were getting close to home, and so I thought someone should check it out and see what it looks like these days, so I borrowed a saucer, and—"

 "*Stole* a saucer," the cat corrected.

 The snarkasaurus harrumphed and crossed her arms.
-After a moment of awkward silence, Laurellen cleared her throat.
+After a moment of awkward silence,
+Laurellen cleared her throat.

 "So you *got in* a saucer, and flew down, and…?"

-"And that automatically woke up some of the other dinosaurs, who decided they just *had* to give chase, and then of course Santa's long-range sensors picked them up, and, well, you know the rest," the cat finished.
+"And that automatically woke up some of the other dinosaurs, who decided it wasn't fair for our friend here to skip her turn, and, well, you know the rest," the cat finished.

 "But—but what did your dad say when he saw you?"
 Madica asked.
 "Why didn't Santa Claws—"

 "Because they wouldn't let me see him!" the snarkasaurus snapped.
-And then, to everyone's astonishment, she sniffled.
+To everyone's astonishment, she sniffled.
 "They wouldn't let me see him," she repeated.
-"After so long… As soon as they realized who I was, they took my brain out and put me on this saucer like I was, like I was *nobody*."
+"After so long…
+As soon as they realized who I was, they took my brain out and put me on this saucer like I was, like I was *nobody*."

-At which point the gravelly recorded voice said, "Oh, we didn't think you were nobody.
+At which point the gravelly recorded voice said,
+"Oh, we didn't think you were nobody.
 Far from it."

 </section>